-- 9.3.3.1.
-Permissible firearms and weapons shall follow state statutes, with the following exceptions: - 9.3.3.1.1.
+9.3.3.1.
+Permissible firearms and weapons shall follow state statutes, with the following exceptions:

+9.3.3.1.1.
 During Archery Season, only archery equipment may be brought onto the installation.
+Only Hunt or Companion Hunt Permit Holders with a State-issued Disabled Crossbow Permit may use crossbows during Archery Season.
 Longbows, crossbows, and recurve bows shall have a minimum draw weight of 30lbs.
 Arrows used to take deer, turkey or hogs shall be equipped with broadheads having a minimum width of 7/8 inches.
-Pistols of any kind are prohibited. - 9.3.3.1.2.
+Pistols of any kind are prohibited.

+9.3.3.1.2.
 During General Gun and Small Game Seasons, only the following are allowed: shotguns, archery equipment including crossbows, muzzleloading firearms, rim-fire rifles (maximum velocity 1300 fps), and pistols.
-Refer to Glossary of Terms for a definition of a pistol. - 9.3.3.1.3.
+Refer to Glossary of Terms for a definition of a pistol.

+9.3.3.1.3.
 During Spring Turkey Season, the following firearms are allowed: shotguns using Number 2 or smaller diameter shot.
 Archery equipment and crossbows are also permitted as stated in section 9.3.3.1.1.
-Hunting hours end at 1300. - 9.3.3.1.4.
-During Limited Entry Dog Hunts, permissible firearms will follow General Gun Season (para 9.3.3.1.2.) unless otherwise stated by the Program Manager. - 9.3.3.2.
-Centerfire rifles and fully automatic firearms are prohibited. - 9.3.1.3.
+Hunting hours end at 1300.

+9.3.3.1.4.
+During Limited Entry Dog Hunts, permissible firearms will follow General Gun Season (para 9.3.3.1.2.) unless otherwise stated by the Program Manager.

+9.3.3.2.
+Centerfire rifles and fully automatic firearms are prohibited.

+9.3.1.3.
 Only Hunt Permit Holders, underage children under direct control of a Hunt Permit Holder, and Hunt Guests of Hunt Permit Holders, shall possess firearms or archery equipment during the appropriate season.
-The possession of any type of firearm or archery equipment by any individual outside of the posted hunting season is prohibited, unless specifically authorized by the installation commander. - 9.3.3.4.
-No person shall carry a concealed weapon (even with a permit) while on Avon Park AFR property. - 9.3.3.5.
+The possession of any type of firearm or archery equipment by any individual outside of the posted hunting season is prohibited, unless specifically authorized by the installation commander.

+9.3.3.4.
+No person shall carry a concealed weapon (even with a permit) while on Avon Park AFR property.

+9.3.3.5.
 All firearms, including crossbows, shall be unloaded, completely empty of ammunition, while at the Outdoor Recreation Office or any campground.

+9.3.3.6.
+Firearms (including crossbows) shall be completely unloaded while being transported by vehicle.

-- 9.3.3.6.
-When transporting all firearms, including crossbows, in vehicles, firearm(s) must not have a projectile in the chamber, cylinder, or have a loaded projectile container (such as a clip or magazine) inserted in the weapon. - 9.3.3.7.
-A firearm, regardless of any caliber or draw weight, shall not be fired from a moving vehicle or from inside the cab of a stationary vehicle. - 9.3.3.8.
-A firearm shall not be discharged across or into any boundary lines of any impact area or area closed to public access, or from or across any roadway designated on the Public or Military Recreation Area map, and/or within fifty (50) feet of Kissimmee Road. - 9.3.3.9.
-The discharge of firearms or the use of archery equipment is prohibited within 200 yards of the marked boundary of any designated public campsite. - 9.3.3.10.
-Target practice is prohibited throughout the installation. - 9.3.3.11.
-Firing ranges on this installation are not open to any Permit Holders. - 9.3.3.12.
-Pre-charged pneumatic air guns are prohibited. - 9.3.3.13 MRA Specific Permissible firearms and weapons Regulations - The L.H.
+9.3.3.7.
+A firearm, regardless of any caliber or draw weight, shall not be fired from a moving vehicle or from inside the cab of a stationary vehicle.

+9.3.3.8.
+A firearm shall not be discharged across or into any boundary lines of any impact area or area closed to public access, or from or across any roadway designated on the Public or Military Recreation Area map, and/or within fifty (50) feet of Kissimmee Road.

+9.3.3.9.
+The discharge of firearms or the use of archery equipment is prohibited within 200 yards of the marked boundary of any designated public campsite.

+9.3.3.10.
+Target practice is prohibited throughout the installation.

+9.3.3.11.
+Firing ranges on this installation are not open to any Permit Holders.

+9.3.3.12.
+Pre-charged pneumatic air guns are prohibited.

+9.3.3.13 MRA Specific Permissible firearms and weapons Regulations

+The L.H.
 Thomas Unit is limited to archery equipment only, as outlined in paragraph 9.3.3.1.1.
 All other firearms are prohibited in this unit.